 Eliminating Unacceptable Forms of Work

 I am a lead researcher as part of the major global research project on Unacceptable Forms Of Work: Global Dialogue/Local Innovation.
 This project investigates regulatory strategies to eliminate Unacceptable Forms of Work (UFW): jobs that “deny fundamental principles and rights at work, put at risk the lives, health, freedom, human dignity and security of workers or keep households in conditions of extreme poverty” (ILO 2013).
-Phase I of the Project established a framework for conceptualizing and regulating UFW (see attached McCann and Fudge International Labour Review 2016).
-I am part of an international team assembled through funding from the UK Economic and Social Research Council (ESRC) for Phase II of the project.
+Phase I of the Project established a framework for conceptualizing and regulating UFW ( McCann and Fudge 2016).
+I am part of the international team assembled through funding from the UK Economic and Social Research Council (ESRC) for Phase II of the project.
 The Principal-Investigator is Dr Deirdre McCann, Durham Law School, UK.
 The Co-Investigators are Professor Judy Fudge, Kent Law School UK, and Dr Sangheon Lee, International Labour Office, Geneva.